Great River Bluffs State Park: Recreation

 Development in the park was limited by the steep terrain and fragile habitats.
 Thus the roads and trails snake along the ridgetops and are fairly level despite the varied topography.
 The King's Bluff Nature Trail leads out onto King's Bluff (although the far tip is still privately owned).
 Other short trails lead out to viewpoints, some of the Mississippi River and Wisconsin shore, and some to goat prairies overlooking a narrow valley.
 Queen's Bluff and certain other areas of the park are off-limits except for research, due to the rare plants and treacherous slopes (in 1976 an early visitor fell to her death from Queen's Bluff).
 There is a picnic area whose tables are screened from each other by trees.
-The campground features 31 sites and a restroom with showers and flush toilets.
-The separate group camp can host up to 80 tenters.
+The main campground features 31 sites and a restroom with showers and flush toilets.
+A separate four-site cart-in campground is available for tents.
 There is also a five-site campground at the base of the bluffs for bicyclists traveling the Great River Road.